 With ExactMeds®, we can take a close, personal look at what medications are safest and most appropriate, just for you.
 If you're ready to order, just click the button and we will be in touch right away to help you get started.
-An easy at-home collection kit will be sent to you and, when your results are in, a pharmacist trained in pharmacogenomics will contact you to discuss the results and exactly what they mean for you and your healthcare.
+An easy at-home collection kit will be sent to you and, when your results are in, a certified pharmacist will contact you to discuss the results and exactly what they mean for you and your healthcare.

 The Right Medication